The Kassenborgs

 |

 Gulbrand and his family registered their intent to emigrate on May 2, 1850.
 Their son Andreas, who was just 14 years old, remembered that it was a difficult journey, and that the fresh water supply aboard ship ran out before they reached their destination.
 The Kassenborgs made their way to Rock County, Wisconsin, where the first large groups of Norwegians settled in Wisconsin.
-Luther Valley was the new home for many immigrants from Land kommune and also from Valdres, so it seems likely that Gulbrand would have settled in this area.
+Luther Valley was the new home for many immigrants from Land kommune and also from Valdres, and in fact Luther Valley church records show that Gulbrand 'Kastenberg' and his wife took communion there on October 19, 1851.
+Luther Valley Lutheran's records also indicate that Andreas Gulbrandsen 'Tomlien' was confirmed as a member of this congregation.

 To read an interesting history of how Luther Valley was settled in 1839 1.34 MB pdf format, opens in a new window